 The Superlux HD672 has a very balanced sound signature that leans towards neutral.
-Its clarity and detail are superb, as is the tight bass, accurate midrange and crisp, non-fatiguing treble.
+Its clarity and detail are superb, as are the tight bass, accurate midrange, and crisp, non-fatiguing treble.
 Despite being quite neutral, the HD672 is not in the least bit boring to listen to.
-Actually, it is an extremely musical and enjoyable headphone that impresses me more and more with each passing day.
+Actually, it is an extremely musical and enjoyable headphones that impress me more and more with each passing day.

 The HD672’s sub-bass is also conservative in quantity and has a fast rumble with a very good extension.
 In “Echo” by Leech, the intermittent sub-bass note is rendered beautifully by the HD672.
 The headphone flexes its muscles and leaves no doubt about its ability to bring the rumble but in no way does it infringe on the clarity of the midrange.
 To summarize; the HD672 plays bass like a master.

 The midrange on the HD672 has exceptional clarity and good resolution.
 The timbre of instruments and vocals is fantastically accurate; and it’s easy to see why people might consider this for use as a studio monitor for mastering and mixing audio.

 Vocals have good density and sound very lifelike, as though the performer is standing in front of you.
 “Ariel” by Anathema is one of the tracks I like to use for testing; because on a lot of headphones, the vocals can sound quite grainy and strained.
 That wasn’t the case here ~ the HD672 handles the male and female vocals with ease and even though the clarity is so good; it still manages to be smooth.

 When I say this headphone is neutral you might get to thinking that it is also dull and boring.
 That simply is not the case.
 Yes, it is accurate but it’s also emotive and has a great dynamic range.